kshmatov/nandemu-fsharp/readme.md

 - /t <value> - set cpu tick duration to <value> ms, where value is integer, optional, default 10
 - file_name - path and file name of programm to run, optional.
 If parameter is empty, sample programm will be executed.
 Only one file will be executed

-VM expects any programm in "hack" format, see NAND to Tetris course or samples/rect.hack.
+Emulator expects any programm in "hack" format, see NAND to Tetris course or samples/rect.hack.
 Built-in sample programm will computes 2 + 3 and store result in D-register.

 There is lack of error handling in CPU cycle, so some urgent error messages possible.
 Will fix this later